Translate

 The verse does not instruct you on what to say.
 It reminds you that the intelligence to know when to speak and when to pause is already in place.
 Expression and restraint are not opposites.
 They are two aspects of the same intelligence.
 And when they are recognized as given, not owned, the compulsion to assert relaxes.
 The surah is gently returning responsibility from effort to attunement.
 Truth does not need to be forced into words.
 When awareness is present, expression finds its own measure.

 NOTES : With this verse, the arc completes itself.
 After perception, expression, and restraint, the verse now turns to orientation.
 To be guided to an-najdayn is to be shown two clearly exposed movements of living.
 One movement aligns with truth.
 It opens, integrates, and softens resistance.
 It does not promise ease, but it brings coherence.
-The other aligns with habit.
+The other aligns with falsehood.
 It contracts, defends, and repeats.
 It seeks security in familiarity rather than truth.

 Both are visible.
 Neither is hidden.
 This is essential.
 The verse does not suggest confusion.
 It does not say the intellect is lost or blind.
 It affirms discernment.
 At every moment, awareness senses whether it is responding freshly, or reacting mechanically.
 Most suffering does not arise from ignorance of the paths, but from the refusal to acknowledge which one is being taken.

 The verse does not demand the “right” choice.
 It simply reveals that choice is always conscious, even when denied.
-When alignment with habit is chosen, kabad intensifies.
+When alignment with falsehood is chosen, kabad intensifies.
 When alignment with truth is chosen, effort gradually transforms into ease.
 But both movements unfold within awareness.
 And awareness itself is not on either path.
 It is the field in which paths appear.
 You are not compelled.
 You are not coerced.
 You are not abandoned.
 You are already guided, not toward a destination, but toward recognition.

-90.12 And what will make you know what is al'aqabah / the consequence ?
+90.12 And what will make you know what is al'aqabah / the consequence?

 What will make you know?
 Not explanation.
 Not theory.
 Not moral instruction.
 Only direct encounter reveals this passage.
 The consequence cannot be understood from the side of habit.
 Habit interprets everything in terms of gain and loss.
 The steep passage requires something habit cannot do, that is, release itself.

 This is why the question is necessary.
-As long as the mind imagines al-ʿaqabah as something it can manage, optimize, or overcome strategically, it remains unknown.
+As long as the mind imagines al-ʿaqabah as consequence it can manage, optimize, or overcome strategically, it remains unknown.
 The verse quietly disarms that tendency.
 You do not cross the steep passage by preparing for it.
 You cross it by entering it without defense.
 And the mind resists this, because it senses that what is required is not effort, but surrender of control.

 So the question lingers, open and unresolved.
 It creates a space where assumptions fall away.
 What if the consequence is not punishment, but freedom from the one who struggles?
 What if the steepness is not cruelty, but the narrowness required to let go of excess identity?